How dire projections, grim images dashed Trump’s Easter plan

 “This is essentially in my community, in Queens, Queens, New York,” Trump said.
 “I’ve seen things that I’ve never seen before.”

 Aides likened Trump’s emotional response to his reaction to the 2017 pictures of dead Syrian children that prompted him to give the order for the first air strike of his presidency.
+Trump also invoked some friends, whom he did not identify, he said are battling the virus.

+“I have some friends that are unbelievably sick,” he said Monday in a Rose Garden press conference.
+“We thought they were going in for a mild stay and in one case, he’s unconscious — in a coma.”

-And the moment also revealed the sharp divides among those advising Trump, both inside and outside of the West Wing.
+The weekend decision also revealed the sharp divides among those advising Trump, both inside and outside of the West Wing.

 For weeks, those in the White House who warned that the doctors’ strict recommendations would cripple the economy — and Trump’s reelection chances — had the president’s ear and pushed him toward the idea of restarting business in the states where infections were low.